ANNOUNCING MY NEW BOOK:

 Leaning Into Light

 This collection of poetry brings together the best selections from Frost and Fire (Canton, Ohio: Life Enrichment Publishers, 1985) and Extraordinary Time (Life Enrichment Publishers, 1988).
-Both these books, which represent my earliest published work, are out of print.
-They trace much of my own spiritual journey.
+Both these books, which represent my earliest published work, are out of print; however, I do have multiple copies available of this volume.
+The poems trace much of my own spiritual journey.

 "The most effective prophets are poets.
 They lead us to truth and goodness through the beautiful.
 Elizabeth-Anne Vanek is such a prophet.
 Her poetry helps us to hear the biblical stories anew, to see their settings and to enter into the very flesh and spirit of those who move about seeking God.
 She helps us to pray biblical prayers, to hear biblical stories as our own stories, and to delight in biblical wisdom as though it were all our own discovery."